Dr Henry Lee! Sexual Assault and Domestic Abuse: The Role of Dental Professionals in Detection and Reporting; On Demand Webinar

 This course was evaluated by participants in the live webinar.
 Here is the overall scoring.
 See product reviews for responses from those who gave us permission to publish their comments.

-After purchase you will be sent a link from Panopto our video hosting service.
+After purchase you will be sent instructions on how to access content on Panopto our video hosting service.
 Check your spam folder if you do not receive it within an hour.
 Please note, sharing this On-Demand content is prohibited.

 Course Objectives: The participant will be able to: